 Originally established as an arm of the World Bank in 1991, since 1994, the GEF has been independent.
 It acts as the multilateral lending institution for international environmental agreements.
 The GEF is focused on funding projects revolving around the mitigation and adaptation of climate change projects.
 GEF’s strategic objectives support projects that promote renewable energy technologies and work with regulatory agencies to develop policies and regulations for the renewable energy sector.

 The United Nations (UN)

 The United Nations has several organizations that deal with climate change and energy policy, including:

 - The General Assembly

 The Group of Eight (G8 Nations)

-In 2005, the G* adopted the Gleneagles Action Plan focused on transforming the way we use energy, promoting a cleaner future, promoting research and development, financing the transition to cleaner energy, managing the impact of climate change and addressing deforestation and illegal logging.
-The G8 committed to working with the international Energy Agancy (IEA), the World Bank/GEF, and other multilateral funding institutions. the Gleneagles meeting also supported a goal of reducing emissions by 50% by 2050.
+In 2005, the G* adopted the Gleneagles Action Plan focused on transforming how we use energy, promoting a cleaner future, promoting research and development, financing the transition to cleaner energy, managing the impact of climate change, and addressing deforestation and illegal logging.
+The G8 committed to working with the International Energy Agency (IEA), the World Bank/GEF, and other multilateral funding institutions.
+The Gleneagles meeting also supported a goal of reducing emissions by 50% by 2050.

 The Group of Twenty (G20 Nations)

 The 2009 G20 meetings in Pittsburgh focused on phasing out subsidies for fossil fuels and funding climate change.

 Major Economies Forum (MEF)